-So those who updated the PHP version to PHP 8 and their themes were not updated in accordance with PHP 8 were seeing this error.
+So those who updated the PHP version to PHP 8 and their themes were not updated per PHP 8 were seeing this error.
 So this was the reason for this WordPress error in simple terms.

 In technical terms, we have an update in PHP 8 that the required parameter should be before the optional parameter.
 This wasn’t an issue in earlier versions of PHP.

-This declaration can be anywhere in PHP Scripts, in WordPress Plugins, or in any WordPress Theme File.
-So if you have any function where Required Parameter is declared after Optional Parameter then you will see this deprecated error but only if you have PHP 8, earlier versions of PHP don’t trigger ṭhis error.
+This declaration can be anywhere in PHP Scripts, in WordPress Plugins, or any WordPress Theme File.
+So if you have any function where the Required Parameter is declared after the Optional Parameter then you will see this deprecated error but only if you have PHP 8, earlier versions of PHP don’t trigger this error.

 The solution to “Deprecated: required $parameter follows optional $parameter”

-Those who are from the developer background and practice in PHP can watch this video.
+Those who are from a developer background and practice in PHP can watch this video.

 Example The From Video:- We are seeing an error stating “Deprecated: required parameter $width follows optional parameter $attach_id in …….path of the file….. line …”.